Following the election in May 2018, Labour increased its majority of the council.

 The borough comprises twenty wards with sixty elected members overall who, together, form the full council which meets about nine times a year.

-Council policy is decided by all 60 elected councillors meeting in full council.
+Council policy is decided at meetings of the full council where all sixty members discuss and vote on proposals.
 Formal council meetings are held to agree the council tax base and budget, elect the Mayor and other post holders and decide the main policy framework.

 A Cabinet of ten councillors is responsible for bringing forward strategic policy proposals to be considered by the council.
 This Cabinet is responsible for overseeing the operational management of the council and for ensuring that agreed policies are carried out within the agreed budgetary framework.
 Each cabinet member is responsible for a specific crosscutting area of work.

 Five area forums are responsible for monitoring the delivery of services in their areas.
 Up to three local people can be co-opted on to the committees to help with this work.

 - Heston and Cranford

 - Central Hounslow (Hounslow South, Central and West and Hounslow Heath)

 - Bedfont Hanworth Feltham )